 Global connectivity metrics definitions

 Valid Bundles (VB): The number of valid bundles that were correctly reconstructed in the contestant’s submission and that exist in the groundtruth data.

 Invalid Bundles (IB): The number of bundles that seemed realistic but were not matched to a known groundtruth bundle.
 Those are bundles that can be extracted from the submitted dataset, but do not match any existing bundle.

 NOTE.
 This metric was previously called valid connections (VC).
-However, as discussed in our 2022 paper, this may be misleading as it does not include exclusively streamlines reaching two regions of the cortex (connections from the connectivity point of view).
+However, this may be misleading as it does not include exclusively streamlines reaching two regions of the cortex (connections from the connectivity point of view).
 It rather englobes any streamline included in the valid bundles, no matter their shape or quality, depending on the bundle segmentation process.
 As of 2022, we have modified this terminology.

 NOTE.
 We previously distinguished two categories of invalid streamlines; those that could be regrouped in an invalid bundle (previously IC), and others, that were typically very short streamlines or streamlines alone in their shape and position (previously NC).
-However, as discussed in our 2022 paper, this depends very strongly on the bundle segmentation process, and we now use a single category.
+For the same reasons as above, as of 2022, we now suggest a single category without the terminology “connection”.

-Fidelity metrics definitions
+Fidelity (i.e. bundle coverage) metrics definitions

 The fidelity metrics give a general overview of the coverage of VB over their groundtruth counterparts.
 This aims to complement the global connectivity metrics, since a submission can find a specific valid bundle, but have a very poor coverage, since it may have found only a few streamlines to represent that bundle.

-In the figure above,
+In the figure below:

-- TP = |A ∩ B|
+True positives (TP) = |A ∩ B|

-- FP = |B \ A|
+False positives (FP) = |B \ A|

-- FN = |A \ B|
+False negatives (FN) = |A \ B|

-- TN = all other voxels
+True negative (TN) = all other voxels

-- Precision = TP/(TP+FP) = |B ∩ A| / |B|
+Precision = TP/(TP+FP) = |B ∩ A| / |B|

-- Specificity = TN / (TN + FP)
+Specificity = TN / (TN + FP)

 Bundle overlap (OL) (or Recall, or Sensitivity): Proportion of the voxels within the volume of a ground truth bundle that is traversed by at least one valid streamline associated with the bundle.
 This value shows how well the tractography result recovers the original volume of the bundle.
 This is also generally known as Recall and may be computed as TP/(TP+FN) = |B ∩ A| / |A|.

-Fraction of voxels outside the volume of a ground truth bundle that is traversed by at least one valid streamline associated with the bundle over the total number of voxels within the ground truth bundle.
+Bundle overreach: Fraction of voxels outside the volume of a ground truth bundle that is traversed by at least one valid streamline associated with the bundle over the total number of voxels within the ground truth bundle.
 This value shows how much the recovered streamlines extend beyond the ground truth bundle volume.
 We distinguish two possible computations:

-We can compute the DICE score of the bundle.
-This is actually equivalent to the f1-score, which can be computed in many ways.
+f1 score / DICE score: This similarity score can be computed in many ways.
 The first definition is F1 = TP / (TP + (FP + FN)/2).
 We can also show that this is equivalent to F1 = 2 * (precision * recall) / (precision + recall).

 Angular error scores